 Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15 per hundred thousand.

 Boys are five times more likely to be affected than girls.
 Presentation is typically at a younger age than SUFE with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.

 Most children present with atraumatic hip pain or limp 3,5-6.
 Some children have a coincidental history of trauma.
-This may precipitate the presentation or precipitated the presentation or the realisation of symptoms that in fact had been longer standing.
+This may precipitate the presentation or the realisation of symptoms that in fact had been longer standing.

 The most useful test to perform to diagnose Perthes is an x-ray pelvis.
 In a small number of patients with Perthes, the x-ray will be normal and persistent symptoms will trigger further imaging, usually an MRI.

 The investigation of atraumatic limp will often include a hip ultrasound to look for effusion.
 It is unlikely (unless the avascular necrosis is established) that ultrasound will pick up AVN.

 Bloods will typically be normal.
 It is important to be certain that there is no other cause of AVN (e.g. Sickle cell disease) during the workup.

 Lack of blood supply to the femoral epiphysis results in avascular necrosis of the femoral head with fragmentation and bone loss.
 In approximately 15% of cases, AVN occurs bilaterally.